What's in this article?

 Ask for Google reviews

 Businesses with positive Google reviews show up first in search results.
-Create a list of former (and happy) past clients and ask them to give you a review.
+Create a list of former (and happy) clients and ask them to give you a review.

 There are ethical regulations in lawyer marketing that you must follow, including how you go about requesting reviews.